zeliangwang/COVID-19/Bayesian change point detection a case study in COVID-19.md

 Fig. 1.
 Confirmed COVID-19 cases in UK.

-All the code used to produce the results in this study can be found [here]()
+All the code used to produce the results in this study can be found [here](https://github.com/zeliangwang/COVID-19).

 #### Extend to Eniscope Recorded Data